fomc/statements/README.md

 As this is a public repository on GitHub, we can now have a centralized discussion about any of these communcations or any of changes between communcations using the comment functionality.
 For instance, we [can have a discussion](https://github.com/fomc/statements/commit/65982075a5613fcfa4e3d1e5fb48c31deb9027d9#commitcomment-18433385) about the subtle change in words between two statements.

+## Process

+All of the content in this project was pulled directly from the Federal Reserve website.
+[Notes on process](https://github.com/fomc/statements/wiki/Process-Notes) can be found in the wiki.

 ## Support

 [Follow me on twitter](https://twitter.com/davebryand)